Member | Established: 1987 | Associate since 1989; Member since 2017

 SMO 7: International Financial Reporting Standards

-The Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is legally responsible for setting accounting standards in Sri Lanka, which are the Sri Lankan Financial Reporting Standards (SLFRS) that reflect the 2013 International Financial Reporting Standards with modifications.
+The Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is responsible for establishing accounting standards in Sri Lanka, including Sri Lanka Financial Reporting Standards (SLFRS), which are based on International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board.

 Disclaimer